lucas-cefet/instagram-bot-get_usernames/README.md

 # instagram-bot-get_usernames

-Use webdriver selenium to get all usernames from your direct on Instagram.
+Use webdriver selenium to get a txt file with all usernames from your direct on Instagram (@username format).

 To run the script: